-- 3. Patient has both: - a.
-"MODERATE" anatomic disease as reported as radiologic grade II or III disease or "moderate" to "moderate-severe diagnosis" (not grade I or IV and not "mild" or "severe" diagnosis), AND - b.
-"MODERATE" to "SEVERE" functional impairment (see below) of the knee due to OA - Patient has failed all the following more conservative therapies, or such therapies are not tolerated or are contraindicated: - a.
-Weight reduction efforts - b.
-Activity modification and/or physical therapy - c.
-OTC analgesics - d.
-NSAIDS (at least a 1-month trial during the past 3 months) - e.
-Intra-articular steroid injection (at least 1 trial within the past 6 months) - 5.
-Provider must be an orthopedist, rheumatologist, physical medicine and rehabilitation specialist, pain management specialist, or sports medicine physician, have consulted with one of the above specialties specifically regarding this problem. - 6.
-The treating orthopedist, rheumatologist, physical medicine and rehabilitation specialist, pain management specialist, or sports medicine physician, does not anticipate a total knee replacement within the next 6 months. - 7.
+- 3. Patient has both: - a) "MODERATE" anatomic disease as reported as radiologic grade II or III disease or "moderate" to "moderate-severe diagnosis" (not grade I or IV and not "mild" or "severe" diagnosis), AND - b) "MODERATE" to "SEVERE" functional impairment (see below) of the knee due to OA - Patient has failed all the following more conservative therapies, or such therapies are not tolerated or are contraindicated: - a) Weight reduction efforts - b) Activity modification and/or physical therapy - c) OTC analgesics - d) NSAIDS (at least a 1-month trial during the past 3 months) - e) Intra-articular steroid injection (at least 1 trial within the past 6 months) - 5.
+Failure of one preferred viscosupplement: Synvisc, Synvisc-One, or Euflexxa (Please note: the preferred agents do not require prior authorization when administered with a diagnosis of osteoarthritis of the knee) - 6.
+The treating provider does not anticipate a total knee replacement within the next 6 months. - 7.
 Subsequent injections must be reauthorized every 6 months, complete with chart notes documenting response to previous treatment. - 8.
 The viscosupplementation product must be FDA approved.